ShinkarenkoMaxim/simple-quiz/README.md

 - [Keyboard Button](https://core.telegram.org/bots/webapps#keyboard-button-web-apps) use to additional Bot UI, because user data is [not passed](https://github.com/ShinkarenkoMaxim/simple-quiz/blob/main/public/main.js#L132)
 - [Inline Button](https://core.telegram.org/bots/webapps#inline-button-web-apps) use to handle **user data** like language and user id.
 It's useful for more loaded components like forms
 - It is advisable not to use `JQuery` and build the project with `Webpack` or any other builder for optimization
+- Be sure to use dark and light themes.

 ## Installation and local launch in DEVELOPMENT mode